Medical prescription .. Treating mentally ill people with art

 Isolation break

-“It’s a workshop about soft, flexible materials, which deform and transition from a solid to a liquid state, upon contact with the hand, allowing to engage in the experiment,” explains visual artist Susie Lelliver.
+“It’s a workshop regarding soft, flexible materials, which deform and transition from a solid to a liquid state, upon contact with the hand, allowing to engage in the experiment,” explains visual artist Susie Lelliver.

-In addition to them, Andre Broseau, 60, is pleased this time to “improve” his way of using his hands, “after he began last year to learn the principles of physical expression, under the supervision of dancer Anne Lopez.
+In addition to them, Andre Broseau, 60, is pleased this time to “improve” his way of using his hands, “following he began last year to learn the principles of physical expression, under the supervision of dancer Anne Lopez.

 “Dance has given me the art of integrating into a group, which wasn’t easy at first, as well as more confidence in the way I express myself, to move myself,” he recalls.